+Sometimes, when people find themselves in a tight spot financially, they consider borrowing from their IRA before they reach retirement age.
+If that describes you, there’s some good news and bad news.
+The bad news is that you can’t actually take out a loan from your IRA.
+The Internal Revenue Service is plain about this: Plans based on IRAs (SEP, SIMPLE IRA) do not offer loans.
 Nor can you put up your IRA funds as collateral for a bank or other loan.
-This action, as well as borrowing from your IRA, are examples of what the IRS calls “prohibited transactions.”
-The IRS further states that a disqualified person who takes part in such a transaction must correct the transaction and pay an initial tax.
+This action, as well as borrowing from your IRA, is an example of what the IRS calls “prohibited transactions.”
+The IRS further states that a disqualified person who takes part in such a transaction must correct the transaction and pay an initial tax penalty.
 Additional taxes may be applicable if the person does not correct the transaction in due time.

-If you’re in need of additional cash, consider working with a trusted financial advisor to strategize where you might find additional funds.
+If you’re in need of additional cash, consider working with a financial advisor to strategize where you might find additional funds.

 Alternatives to IRA Loans

 The good news is that there is a way to take out what amounts to a short-term, interest-free loan from your IRA.
 You can do this by taking advantage of the rollover provision.
 The rollover provision lets you withdraw funds from an IRA and use them at your discretion for 60 days.
-Then you can return the funds to the original IRA or a new retirement account – all without any penalty, taxes or interest.
+Then, you can return the funds to the original IRA or a new retirement account without any penalty, taxes or interest.

 Another restriction is that you can only complete one rollover transaction in any 12-month period.